 Other Income/Expense.
-Interest expense for the three and six months ended June 30, 2015 increased slightly from the same periods in 2014 due to larger outstanding principal balances.
+Interest expense for the three and nine months ended September 30, 2015 increased slightly from the same periods in 2014 due to larger outstanding principal balances.

 Net loss attributable to the non-controlling interest.
 Our Mexico farm operations are owned through GCE Mexico I, LLC, a Delaware limited liability company ("GCE Mexico").
 We own 50% of the common membership interests of GCE Mexico and one investor currently owns the other 50% of the common membership interests.
 The proceeds from the sale of the preferred membership units, and from subsequent capital contributions, have been used to fund the operations of Asideros Globales Corporativo 1 ("Asideros 1") and Asideros Globales Corporativo 2 ("Asideros 2"), each of which have acquired land in Mexico that, collectively, constitute our first two Jatropha farms.
 Asideros Globales Corporativo 3 ("Asideros 3") acquired our third farm in October 2011, but had no impact on the results of our operations.
 GCEH directly owns 1% of Asideros 1, Asideros 2 and Asideros 3, and the balance is owned by GCE Mexico.
 Accordingly, we own 50.5% of Asideros 1, Asideros 2 and Asideros 3 either directly or through our common membership interest in GCE Mexico.
 As such, our consolidated financial statements include the accounts of the Asideros farm entities.
-Under GCE Mexico's LLC Agreement, the net loss allocated from these entities to GCE Mexico is then further allocated to the members of GCE Mexico have been further allocated to the preferred membership interest.
+Under GCE Mexico's LLC Agreement, the net loss allocated from these entities to GCE Mexico is then further allocated to the members of GCE Mexico according to the investment balances.
+Accordingly, since the common membership interest did not make a capital contribution, all of the losses allocated to GCE Mexico have been further allocated to the preferred membership interest.
 The net loss attributable to the non-controlling interest in the accompanying Consolidated Statement of Operations represents the allocation of the net loss of GCE Mexico to the preferred membership interests.

-Net income/loss attributable to Global Clean Energy Holdings, Inc. The Company recorded net losses of \$206,838 and \$336,748 for the three and six months ended June 30, 2015 and \$347,268 and \$675,735 in 2014, respectively.
-Our ability to generate net income in the future will depend on the amount of advisory, development and management services that we render at the corporate level, the amount of revenues generated from our Jatropha farms in Mexico, and on the amount of revenues we generate from our Camelina operations.
-In addition to incurring farm operating expenses in Mexico for our Jatropha operations, we will continue to accrue interest expense on the mortgages that encumber the Tizimin, Mexico, farms.
-Although we anticipate that we will generate revenues from our Jatropha and Camelina operations, we are unable to forecast if, or when such revenues will exceed our operating expenses.
+Net income/loss attributable to Global Clean Energy Holdings, Inc. The Company recorded net losses of \$628,234 and \$970,609 for the three and nine months ended September 30, 2015 and net income of \$10,672 and net loss of \$665,063 in 2014, respectively.
+The increase in the net loss in 2015 is due to the gain recognized from the settlement of liabilities, in 2014, of approximately \$270,000.
+Our ability to generate net income in the future will depend on the amount of advisory, development and management services that we render at the corporate level, the amount of revenues generated from our Jatropha farms, and on the amount of revenues we generate from our Camelina operations.
+While we still own the three farms in Mexico, we will continue to incure farm operating expenses related to those Jatropha operations, and we will continue to accrue interest expense on the mortgages that encumber the GCE Mexico farms.
+Although we anticipate that we will generate revenues, over the long term, from our Jatropha and Camelina operations, we are unable to forecast if, or when such revenues will be realized, and if such revenues will exceed our operating expenses.